Senate Democrats weigh lawsuit over Trump's appointment of Whitaker

 “I didn’t speak to Matt Whitaker about it,” Trump said of the probe, adding he did not rule out sitting down for an interview with Mueller.
 “I haven’t ruled out anything,” he said.
 “I haven’t even thought about it.”

-Reporting by David Morgan and Jonathan Landay; Additional reporting by Roberta Rampton, Jan Wolfe, Susan Cornwell, Amanda Becker and Susan Heavey; Editing by Kevin Drawbaugh and Paul Simao
+Reporting by David Morgan and Jonathan Landay in Washington; Additional reporting by Roberta Rampton, Jan Wolfe, Susan Cornwell, Amanda Becker and Susan Heavey; Editing by Kevin Drawbaugh, Paul Simao and James Dalgleish